bormaxi8080/osint-timeline/DRAFT.md

 Authelia.
 The Single Sign-On Multi-Factor portal for web apps, now OpenID Certified: https://github.com/authelia/authelia

+Social Media Scraping APIs.
+A curated collection of social media scraping APIs and tools for Instagram, LinkedIn, Twitter/X, TikTok, YouTube, Facebook, and more.
+Extract posts, profiles, videos, comments, and engagement metrics: https://github.com/cporter202/social-media-scraping-apis

+API Mega List.
+GitHub repo is a powerhouse collection of APIs you can start using immediately to build everything from simple automations to full-scale applications.
+One of the most valuable API lists on GitHub—period: https://github.com/cporter202/API-mega-list

 VoidAuth is an open-source SSO authentication and user management provider that stands guard in front of your self-hosted applications.
 It is easy-to-use for admins and end-users, supports nice-to-have features like passkeys, user invitation, self-registration, email support, and more: https://github.com/voidauth/voidauth/

 ElectroBun.
 Build ultra fast, tiny, and cross-platform desktop apps with Typescript: https://github.com/blackboardsh/electrobun